 The IDA defines syntax as the system for ordering words in sentences so that meaning can be communicated.

-You can ask questions that encourage studnets to look at the parts of a sentence.
+Looking at parts of a sentence: You can ask questions that encourage students to look at the parts of a sentence.

 - What did they do?